 - Bold key elements.
 Use the bold font to emphasize keywords or other vital learnings.
 The bold font will act as a magnet for the reader’s eyes and help them ensure that your article is really about what he/she believes it is about.

 - Use images to split the narrative.
 Again, the web is all about appearances.
 Use related and compelling photos to break your text and give your users a moment to breathe.
-Infographics and charts are particularly good, if applicable.
+Infographics and charts are excellent, if applicable.

 - Use quotes.
 Quotes are a great way to divide the content and provide additional insights and create credibility.